Paying a Tax Bill

-- Make sure your check, money order or cashier's check is payable to the Colorado Department of Revenue
+- Make sure your check, money order, or cashier's check is payable to the Colorado Department of Revenue

 - Be sure to include the payment coupon or payment form with your check.
-Sending a payment without the proper document will cause significant delays in processing your payment, which might cause your account to be sent to collections.
+Sending a payment without the proper documentation will cause significant delays in processing your payment, which might cause your account to be sent to collections.

 - Do not paperclip or staple your payment to your payment coupon.

-- Clearly write your last name, social security number (SSN) or Colorado Account Number (CAN),and tax period in the check memo area.
+- Clearly write your last name, social security number (SSN) or Colorado Account Number (CAN), and tax period in the check memo area.

 - If sending a money order or cashier\'s check, be sure to keep the attachments or carbon copies with your tax records.
-You may need to use this information for tracking purposes, if your payment is lost.
+You may need to use this information for tracking purposes if your payment is lost.

 Payment Included with a Mailed Tax Return

 If you are paying the amount owed with a tax return, simply fold your check into the form before placing it in the envelope.
 Do not paperclip or staple your payment to the form.
 Also, be sure to keep proof of payment with your tax records for future use, if needed.
-Mail the check and return in the same envelope to the address listed on the tax return for payments.
+Mail the check and return it in the same envelope to the address listed on the tax return for payments.
 Sending your payment and return to the incorrect address will increase processing time, which may delay any applicable refunds.
 Be sure to review the Contact Us By Mail web page prior to mailing your check and tax return.